 - Hand-written meeting notes regarding conversations about policy issues (these should be signed and dated by the note taker)

-- Written warnings of policy violations, such as cashing personal checks in the register
+- Written warnings of policy violations

 - A signed employee handbook showing when it was received and reviewed